56738/EasyArmorStands/README.md

 If [PlotSquared v6](https://www.spigotmc.org/resources/plotsquared-v6.77506/) is installed, players can only edit armor stands on plots where they are allowed to build.

+## WorldGuard integration

+If [WorldGuard](https://enginehub.org/worldguard) is installed, players can only edit armor stands if they are allowed to build.

 ## All permissions

 To fine-tune access, you can grant or deny individual permissions.